frederic-perez/AmE-dictionary/data/dictionary.md

 __perfidy__ _n_ :three: Deliberate breach of faith; calculated violation of trust. _Syn_ treachery, betrayal, treason _Discovering that he had sold her confidences to the tabloids, she was outraged at his perfidy._
 __performance__ _n_ _It denigrates your performance considerably._
 __performative__
-__perfunctory__ _adj_ :seven::dart: Perfunctory means done as part of a routine or duty.
+__perfunctory__ _adj_ :eight::dart: [:scroll: Perfunctory is from Latin perfunctus, from perfungi “to get through with, perform,” formed from the Latin prefix per- “completely” plus fungi “to perform.”]
+Perfunctory means done as part of a routine or duty.
 If you give someone a gift and they look at it like it’s roadkill and say nothing about it but a perfunctory “thank you,” you might not be giving them another one anytime soon.
 A person who does something in a perfunctory way shows little enthusiasm or interest in what they are doing.
 Many of our everyday greetings are perfunctory.
-For example, when we say hello and how are you, it’s usually done out of habit.
-Perfunctory is from Latin perfunctus, from perfungi “to get through with, perform,” formed from the Latin prefix per- “completely” plus fungi “to perform.”
+For example, when we say hello and how are you, it’s usually done out of habit. _She gave me a little nod and a perfunctory smile._
 __periconceptual__ _adj_ Of, relating to, or done during the period from before conception to early pregnancy: _periconceptional folic acid supplementation._
 __perigee__ _n_ [:scroll: from peri- + _gaia_ earth] (Astronomy) The point in its orbit around the earth when the moon or an artificial satellite is nearest the earth.
 Compare apogee.
 __peril__ _n_ :two::hammer: (perils)